Valeriia-dovhal-hys/EpicStaff/libraries/crewAI/docs/how-to/Sequential.md

 # Execute the crew
 result = report_crew.kickoff()

+# Accessing the type-safe output
+task_output: TaskOutput = result.tasks[0].output
+crew_output: CrewOutput = result.output
 ```

+### Note:
+Each task in a sequential process **must** have an agent assigned.
+Ensure that every `Task` includes an `agent` parameter.

 ### Workflow in Action
 1. **Initial Task**: In a sequential process, the first agent completes their task and signals completion.
-2. **Subsequent Tasks**: Agents pick up their tasks based on the process type, with outcomes of preceding tasks or manager directives guiding their execution.
+2. **Subsequent Tasks**: Agents pick up their tasks based on the process type, with outcomes of preceding tasks or directives guiding their execution.
 3. **Completion**: The process concludes once the final task is executed, leading to project completion.

 ## Advanced Features